Amazon quietly began building a grocery chain during pandemic

 “Go is kind of nichey — a cool experience, but more experimental than anything,” says a former senior employee involved with Amazon’s grocery efforts, who requested anonymity for fear of violating confidentiality agreements.
 “Fresh stores are more of an all-in strategy for Amazon.
 A very strategic, long-term play.”

 As always at Amazon, data played an outsize role in Fresh’s development.
 Employees analyzed the density of Prime members per ZIP code to help determine where to put stores, according to a person involved in the planning.
 The first 11 locations are mostly speckled in suburban, upper-middle-class areas.
-Many of the sites were vacant retail storefronts, including several former Toys “R” Us locations, and a smattering of shuttered grocery stores.
+Many of the sites were vacant retail storefronts, including several former Toys R Us locations, and a smattering of shuttered grocery stores.
 Such repurposed real estate can dramatically lower a store’s break-even point.

 Amazon used detailed analyses of shopping habits to help sketch out a list of 15,000 products to fill the store shelves, an assortment that meets most shoppers’ daily needs but stops short of larger-format groceries.
 That means several varieties of tomato soup, not dozens.
 Private-label bands, including the Whole Foods 365 line, are prominent; there’s also an extensive alcohol section.